UM-ESG/ESG-Website/content/by-laws.md

 Shall be responsible for all Engineering Council announcements

-Shall be responsible for the UMEC Newsletter
+Shall be responsible for the ESG Newsletter

 Shall be responsible for the planning, production, and distribution of the Engineering Student Planner.